Oboij/Blogg/README.md

 ```
 **Explanation**
   1. Initialize [BlogService](http://infolib.lotus.com/resources/social_business_toolkit/javadoc/com/ibm/sbt/services/client/connections/blogs/BlogService.html) with an endpoint
-  2. The homepageHandle is by default "homepage" and doesn't need to be set.
+  2. The [homepageHandle](http://infolib.lotus.com/resources/social_business_toolkit/javadoc/com/ibm/sbt/services/client/connections/blogs/BlogService.html#setHomepageHandle%28java.lang.String%29) is by default "homepage" and doesn't need to be set.
 But if it's something else you need to set it.
 In our case it's "start".
 If you don't know what it is; Find it by looking in the Rest-calls in connections.
+It should be something like; your_connection_url/blogs/homepageHanle, in our case "connections.item.no/blogs/start"

 ## ActivityStream